Dealing with Anxious Feelings

-- Alcohol, even though it may decrease anxiety while intoxicated it may pack a powerful sucker punch of clean anxiety the next day.
+- Alcohol, even though it may decrease anxiety while intoxicated may pack a powerful sucker punch of clean anxiety the next day.

 - Pot and other drugs may either increase or decrease anxiety in the moment, but can leave you with increased clean anxiety in the long-run while decreasing your anxiety-tolerance muscles.

 - Medications, such as antidepressants can lower your baseline-level of clean anxiety—though they can also make it worse.
 Make sure to take as prescribed by your medical doctor.

 Lifestyle practices can either increase or decrease your clean anxiety levels

 - Facing your fearful triggers, through ERP, will likely increase your clean anxiety in the short-term, but in the long-term can dramatically improve your clean anxiety.
 Avoidance and compulsions, on the other hand, may lead to a short-term decrease in clean anxiety, but maintain higher clean anxiety over the long haul.